pik-copan/pycopancore/docs/tutorials/all-in-one/study.rst

     ncells = 100
     nindseach = 1  # no. of individuals per cell
-    link_density = 10 * D.pct  # random network link density
+    link_density = 0.1  # random network link density
     low_effort = 30 * D.person_hours / D.weeks
     high_effort = 60 * D.person_hours / D.weeks

     # simulation parameters:

-    t_max = 100 * D.years  # interval for which the model will be simulated
+    t_max = 100  # interval for which the model will be simulated
-    dt = 1 * D.months  # desired temporal resolution of the resulting output.
+    dt = 1  # desired temporal resolution of the resulting output.

 - Adjust the entity generation as follows::